 1. Dress in normal clothes

-Don't wear a "tourist uniform" on holiday.
-Just wear your normal clothes.
-Many of us have a hidden wardrobe of old and colourful vacation clothes bought on holiday many years ago.
-We recommend that you leave this collection at home because they probably are scary and they make you a easy target for pickpockets.
+Don't wear the "tourist uniform" on vacation.
+Just wear your regular clothes.
+Some of us have a hidden wardrobe of old and colourful vacation clothes bought many years ago.
+We recommend that you leave this eclectic collection at home because they are a bit fashion scary AND they make you a easy target for pickpockets.
 Barcelona is very much a casual clothes city, so just wear what you would at home, T-shirts, jeans etc. A good rule of thumb is, if you don’t wear it at home, don’t wear it on holiday.
 Save the hawaii shirts for a Bad Taste Party or an ABBA fan club barbeque and dress more warmly in the winter from November to April.
 If you are the only person on the street in Bermuda shorts and flip-flops, then you are an easy target for pickpockets.

 Spain does not have a tropical climate so it is too cold to wear shorts and short skirts in the winter months.
 Read about weather in Barcelona.
 The clothes worn in Barcelona are more of less the same style as in all European cities and the clothes tend to follow the seasons.